SandeepMarumudi/makeFriends/src/apiList.md

 -PATCH/password/update

 ## connection requests
--POST/userId/interested
--POST/userId/ignore
--POST/userId/like
--POST/userId/dislike
+-POST/request/send/status/:toUserID
+-POST/request/status/received
+-GET/request/connection  // get all the requests who are interested -GET/request/connection  // get all the requests who are accepted

 ## feed
--GET/profiles
+-GET/profiles -get profiles of all users on the homescreen for sending requests

 ## profiles viewed over
--GET/profiles  //loading noprofiles new
+-GET/profiles  //loading no profiles new

 ## interstes
 -GET/profiles/photoVerified